Continual Learning as Computationally Constrained Reinforcement Learning: Case Studies

 We perform our experimental evaluation on a modified version of Permuted MNIST, a common benchmark from the continual learning literature \citep{goodfellow2013empirical}.
 Permuted MNIST is characterized by a sequence of training datasets.
 Each dataset is constructed in two steps: (1) we randomly sample a permutation over all pixels, and (2) we apply this permutation to every image from the standard MNIST training dataset.
 Each such permuted training set is referred to as a {\it task}.

-In our experiments, we aim to study the role of both non-recurring and recurring information on agents' performance, since it is only to the extent that information recurs that it is worthwhile to remember.
-Equivalently, there may be forward transfer, meaning information from previous tasks can be leveraged to do well on future tasks.
-On the Permuted MNIST benchmark, it is conceivable that there is some forward transfer (e.g. if the network learns permutation invariant features to classify digits).
-To design controlled experiments in which it is clear which information recurs and which information does not, we create a modified version with minimal forward transfer.
-Specifically, we additionally permute the labels randomly in each task.
-For instance, all the images with label $3$ may get assigned a different label, such as $5$.
-On this version of Permuted MNIST, most information by default is non-recurring.
+\saurabh{ Since each Permuted MNIST task applies a random permutation to the input pixels, neural networks may struggle to leverage information from previous tasks to do well on future tasks.
+That is, the amount of forward transfer may be low.
+To reduce the forward transfer further, we create a modified version of Permuted MNIST in which we additionally permute the labels randomly in each task.
+For instance, all the images with the label $3$ may get assigned a different label, such as $5$.
+All in all, we expect there to be little forward transfer when using neural networks.
+For additional discussion about forward transfer, see Appendix \ref{app:forward_transfer}.}

-In this setup, a continual learning data sequence consists of a sequence of tasks.
-In turn, each task consists of $k$ batches of images with one batch arriving at every time step.
-Each incoming batch from the data sequence contains $b_\text{env}$ images, where the subscript env is shorthand for ``environment."
+In this setup, a continual learning data sequence consists of a sequence of tasks. \henrik{In turn, each task lasts for $k$ timesteps, where at each timestep a single batch of images arrives.
+We call the number of timesteps $k$ a task occurs before switching to the next task the task \textit{duration}.} Each incoming batch from the data sequence contains $b_\text{env}$ images, where the subscript env is shorthand for ``environment."
 In our experiments, $b_\text{env} = 16$.
-We call the number of time steps a task occurs before switching to the next task the task \textit{duration}.

 While the Permuted MNIST benchmark is typically characterized by a sequence of permutations where each permutation occurs once, we consider a particular type of environment dynamics that exhibits \textit{periodic recurrence}.
-Specifically, on our version of Permuted MNIST, the first permutation recurs periodically: every alternate task is the first permutation, while all other tasks are determined by new permutations which do not recur.
-As an example, given $100$ permutations P1, P2, ..., P100 the sequence of tasks may look like P1, P2, P1, P3, P1, P4, P1, P5, ....
-Note that since we have minimized forward transfer between permutations by permuting labels in addition to input pixels, we can study the effect of information recurrence specifically induced by the first permutation recurring.
+Specifically, in our version of Permuted MNIST, the first permutation recurs periodically: every alternate task is the first permutation, while all other tasks are determined by new permutations which do not recur.
+As an example, given $100$ permutations P1, P2, ..., P100 the sequence of tasks may look like P1, P2, P1, P3, P1, P4, P1, P5, .... \henrik{We hope to study the effect of information recurrence specifically induced by the first permutation recurring.
+We expect that this effect can be isolated from other sources of forward transfer since we have permuted both input pixels and labels, which should reduce forward transfer between permutations when using neural networks.}